NYSC Orientation Camp: How Much Money Do You Really Need?

 This way, you’ll be comfortable without overspending.

-Important: Message me on Whatsapp to process your medical fitness certificate which is a compulsory requirement for camp registration.
+Important: Message me on Whatsapp to process your medical fitness certificate which is a compulsory requirement for registration in camp.
 You will NOT be registered in camp without it.

 The Balling Guy (Odogwu)